mehulagg/gitlab/doc/development/documentation/testing.md

 ## Run tests locally

-Similar to [previewing your changes locally](index.md#previewing-the-changes-live), you can also run these tests on your local machine.
+Similar to [previewing your changes locally](index.md#previewing-the-changes-live), you can also run these tests on your local computer.
 This has the advantage of:

 - Speeding up the feedback loop.
 You can know of any problems with the changes in your branch without waiting for a CI/CD pipeline to run.